Grant Stuard: Tampa Bay Buccaneers

 The Tampa Bay Buccaneers chose Stuard with the final pick (259th overall) of the 2021 NFL draft, making him that year's Mr. Irrelevant.
 Stuard signed his four-year rookie contract with Tampa Bay on May 13, 2021.
+He played in all 17 games during the regular season and contributed 15 total tackles with a forced fumble.

 Indianapolis Colts

 On August 30, 2022, Stuard and a seventh-round pick were traded to the Indianapolis Colts for a sixth-round pick.
-On December 3, 2023, Stuard scored his first NFL touchdown on an 18-yard blocked punt return during the Colts' overtime victory over the Tennessee Titans.
+On December 3, 2023, Stuard scored his first NFL touchdown on an 18-yard blocked punt return during the Colts' 31-28 overtime victory over the Tennessee Titans in Week 13.

-On October 20, 2024, Stuard made his first NFL start and had a team-leading 19 tackles in a win against the Miami Dolphins.
+On October 20, 2024, Stuard made his first NFL start and had a team-leading 19 tackles in a 16-10 win against the Miami Dolphins.
+Stuard made five starts in total at linebacker for Indianapolis in 2024, recording 40 total tackles that season.

 Detroit Lions

 On March 13, 2025, Stuard signed with the Detroit Lions.
+Playing primarily on special teams, Stuard had 19 total tackles and also had three kick returns for 72 total yards.

+Los Angeles Rams

+On March 16, 2026, Stuard signed a two-year, $4.45 million contract with the Los Angeles Rams.

 In the media

 Stuard appeared in a television advertisement for Uber Eats during his rookie season; the ad humorously referenced his Mr. Irrelevant status by cutting him off as he is about to say his own name.